 25. Educate your child on what to do if they get separated from you: A child going missing can happen to any of us!

 “For older children – establish a meeting place if anyone gets lost.
-For younger children, write your cell with a sharpie on their hands or have personalized rubber bracelets made with it.
-Also, point out SeaWorld employee’s uniforms so children can identify official employee.” – Tori Johnson (The sTORIbook)
+For younger children, write your cell number with a sharpie on their hands or have identification bracelets with it.
+Also, point out SeaWorld employee’s uniforms so children can identify official employees.” – Tori Johnson (The sTORIbook)

 “If you lose a child, tell a SeaWorld employee immediately.
 They can help you find the child quickly by alerting everyone in radio distance to join the search.
 Don’t be embarrassed to ask, team members have been trained in this and are happy to help. ” – Kami Huyse (Zoetica)